-Morgana Ryan (from 20 May 2021)
+Morgana Ryan (from 20 May 2021 - 31 January 2024)

-As at the date of this report, CARE Australia (the Company) had the following standing committees: Executive Committee; International Programs and Operations Committee; Finance and Risk Committee; People Committee; Fundraising and Marketing Committee.
-In addition, CARE Australia also had the following special committee: the Governance and Nominations Committee of the Board of Directors.
-Apart from the Executive Committee, the Chairperson attends committee meetings at his discretion.
+As at the date of this report, CARE Australia (the Company) had the following standing committees: International Programs and Operations Committee; Finance and Risk Committee; People Committee; Fundraising and Marketing Committee.
+In addition, the Company also had the following special committee: the Governance and Nominations Committee of the Board of Directors.
+The Chairperson attends committee meetings at his discretion.

-The members of the International Programs and Operations Committee during the 2022-23 financial year were Dr Phoebe Wynn-Pope (Chair), Mr Peter Varghese AO and Ms Joanne Thomson.
+The members of the International Programs and Operations Committee during the 2024 financial year were Board Directors Dr Phoebe Wynn-Pope (Chair), Mr Peter Varghese AO and Ms Joanne Thomson.

-The members of the Finance and Risk Committee during the 2022-23 financial year were Mr Joseph Tesvic (Chair), Mr Marcus Laithwaite, Ms Joanne Thomson and Ms Diana Nicholson.
+The members of the Finance and Risk Committee during the 2024 financial year were Board Directors Mr Joseph Tesvic (Chair), Mr Marcus Laithwaite, Ms Joanne Thomson, Ms Diana Nicholson and a Committee member, Ms. Hong Pham (from 4 March 2024, formerly Board Observer to 3 March 2024).

-The members of the People Committee during the 2022-23 financial year were Ms Diana Nicholson (Chair), Ms Morgana Ryan and Mr Marcus Laithwaite.
+The members of the People Committee during the 2024 financial year were Board Directors Ms Diana Nicholson (Chair), Ms Morgana Ryan (to 31 January 2024) and Mr Marcus Laithwaite.

-The members of the Fundraising and Marketing Committee during the 2022-23 financial year were Mr Marcus Laithwaite (Chair), Mr Joseph Tesvic, Ms Morgana Ryan and Ms Natalie Kyriacou OAM.
+The members of the Fundraising and Marketing Committee during the 2024 financial year were Board Directors Mr Marcus Laithwaite (Chair), Mr Joseph Tesvic, Ms Morgana Ryan (to 31 January 2024) and a Committee member, Ms Natalie Kyriacou OAM (from 4 November 2021).

-The Governance and Nominations Committee did not meet during the 2022-23 financial year.
+The Governance and Nominations Committee did not meet during the 2024 financial year.